celestelayne/madlibs-user-interface/README.md

 # Madlibs User Interface

-## Madlibs UI Mockup
+## UI Mockup
-This is what the template looks like:
+This is one of the early websites that I built.
+I've decided to hold onto it as a template (and bonus, it's built on Bootstrap):
 ![Website Mockup](/UI-Screenshot.png)